Yellow Tail (wine): Wines

 Approximately a third of the grapes that are harvested by Yellow Tail are from their vineyard in Riverina, Australia.
 The rest are from other vineyards in South Eastern Australia.
-All Yellow Tail wines have their own specific label color.
-In addition to sparkling wines, Yellow Tail makes varietal wine from the following grape varieties: Moscato, Riesling, Semillon, Sauvignon blanc, Pinot gris, Chardonnay, Pinot noir, Merlot, Grenache, Shiraz and Cabernet Sauvignon in addition to some blended wine and Rosé.
+All Yellow Tail wines have their own specific label colour.
+In addition to sparkling wines, Yellow Tail makes varietal wine from the following grape varieties: Moscato, Riesling, Sémillon, Sauvignon blanc, Pinot gris, Chardonnay, Pinot noir, Merlot, Grenache, Shiraz and Cabernet sauvignon in addition to some blended wine and rosé.

-Each wine has different colours, for example Merlot is Orange, Shiraz is yellow, etc.
+Each wine has different label colours; for example, the merlot label is Orange, the Shiraz has a yellow label, etc.

 International sales

 In 2000, the Casellas joined with W.J.
 Deutsch & Sons, a family-owned marketing and distribution firm, in order to distribute Yellow Tail wines in the United States.
 In 2001, it sold 200,000 cases, a number that jumped to 2.2 million the next year.
+In 2005, Yellow Tail sold more wine in the U.S. than all French producers combined.

-Yellow Tail has enjoyed similar success in the UK which, in 2000, began importing more wine from Australia than from France for the first time in history.
-In 2005, Yellow Tail sold more wine in the US than all the French producers combined.
+Yellow Tail has enjoyed market success in the United Kingdom, which, in 2000, began importing more wine from Australia than from France for the first time in history.

 Fraud

-Various local shops around Birmingham, England were found to be selling fraudulent Yellow Tail in 2021, following complaints by a presumably discerning buyer.
+Various local shops around Birmingham, England were found to be selling fraudulent Yellow Tail in 2021, following complaints by a buyer.